-The transactions described above that occurred on November 15, 2010, July 27, 2011, September 13, 2011, September 16, 2011 and to the Accredited Investors on February 8, 2012 were made in reliance upon the exemption from registration requirements of the Securities Act available under Section 4(2) of the Securities Act and Rule 506 of Regulation D. The purchasers of the securities in these transactions made in reliance upon Section 4(2) of the Securities Act and Rule 506 of Regulation D represented that they were sophisticated persons and that they intended to acquire the securities for investment only and not with a view to, or for sale in connection with, any distribution thereof, and appropriate legends were affixed to the share certificates and instruments issued in such sales.
+The transactions described above that occurred on November 15, 2010, July 27, 2011, September 13, 2011 and September 16, 2011 were made in reliance upon the exemption from registration requirements of the Securities Act available under Section 4(2) of the Securities Act and Rule 506 of Regulation D. The purchasers of the securities in these transactions made in reliance upon Section 4(2) of the Securities Act and Rule 506 of Regulation D represented that they were sophisticated persons and that they intended to acquire the securities for investment only and not with a view to, or for sale in connection with, any distribution thereof, and appropriate legends were affixed to the share certificates and instruments issued in such sales.
 We believe that these purchasers either received adequate information about us or had adequate access, through their relationships with us, to such information.

-The transactions described above that occurred during August and September 2009 and on each of December 3, 2009, December 8, 2010, January 25, 2010, February 22, 2011, May 9, 2011, May 23, 2011, June 6, 2011, June 22, 2011, September 9, 2011 September 23, 2011, November 2, 2011 and to the Institutional Australian Investor on February 8, 2012 were made in reliance upon the exemption from registration requirements of the Securities Act available under Rule 903 of Regulation S. The purchasers of the securities in these transactions represented that they were outside of the United States when each such person originated its buy order for the securities, no offers were made to persons in the United States, the Company implemented the offering restrictions required by Regulation S, the purchasers agreed offer or sell the securities acquired only in compliance with the restrictions and conditions imposed by Regulation S during the applicable distribution compliance period and we agreed to refuse to register any transfer of the securities not made in accordance with Regulation S, pursuant to registration under the Securities Act, or pursuant to an available exemption from registration.
+The transactions described above that occurred during August and September 2009 and on each of December 3, 2009, December 8, 2010, January 25, 2010, February 22, 2011, May 9, 2011, May 23, 2011, June 6, 2011, June 22, 2011, September 9, 2011 September 23, 2011 and November 2, 2011 were made in reliance upon the exemption from registration requirements of the Securities Act available under Rule 903 of Regulation S. The purchasers of the securities in these transactions represented that they were outside of the United States when each such person originated its buy order for the securities, no offers were made to persons in the United States, the Company implemented the offering restrictions required by Regulation S, the purchasers agreed offer or sell the securities acquired only in compliance with the restrictions and conditions imposed by Regulation S during the applicable distribution compliance period and we agreed to refuse to register any transfer of the securities not made in accordance with Regulation S, pursuant to registration under the Securities Act, or pursuant to an available exemption from registration.